-- The expansion of education and outreach efforts serving school children in kindergarten through grade 12, providing hands-on learning opportunities and 21st-century work skills so that children gain increased knowledge about science, technology, language arts, and regional, national, and global history.
+- The expansion of education and outreach efforts serving school children in kindergarten through grade 12, providing hands-on learning opportunities, and 21st-century work skills, so that children gain knowledge about science, technology, language arts, and regional, national, and global history.

-- The stewardship of 550 acres of Mariners’ Park and the five-mile Noland Trail.
+- The stewardship of 550 acres of The Mariners’ Park and the five-mile Noland Trail.